kimkulling/kims_brain_dump/blog/eng/wtf_default_init_cpp.md

 to change, but I was wrong.
 Lesson learned: Always make implicit assumptions explicit and easy to understand.
 Otherwise, the world will burn.
 This behavior was observed with MSVC, g++, and clang++.
 There’s probably a reason in the C++ spec, but I spared myself the trouble of looking it up.

+## Update
+Not it get s obvious why this happened: my change added undefined behavior because I replaced a default initializer by doing nothing.
+And this is, indeed, wrong!